Boxer Anthony Joshua chills out. / Instagram

 Inflammation isn’t bad, and that’s what RICE missed and what Dr. Mirkin later corrected.
 This needs to be shouted: Inflammation is crucial to recuperation.
 Blood vessels dilate, blood flow increases, and white blood cells swarm the damaged tissue to promote healing.
 You experience it as warmth, swelling, and soreness, but it’s the first stage of recovery, and you’ll only delay it with cold, which makes blood vessels constrict, blocking the white blood cells—mini-paramedics racing to the rescue.
 On the other hand, massage is recommended, even over rest, because it enhances blood flow.

-PRO COLD THERAPY
+PRO COLD TUB THERAPY

 cold tub therapy